 2. Look for repeating fingering patterns

-3. Connect shapes around the ones you learned
+3. Connect shapes on the fretboard

 Major scale across one string